Video Download: Telomeres The Overlooked Key To Solving The Puzzle Of Aging

 - Avoid the “super no-no’s.”
-Smoking, sodas, street drugs, and excess alcohol consumption are a wonderful way to shorten your telomeres…and die years or even decades before your time.
+Smoking, sodas, street drugs, and excess alcohol consumption are an excellent way to shorten your telomeres...and die years or even decades before your time.
 Enough said.

 - Consider Human Growth Hormone (HGH) Replacement Therapy.
 In a recent study at the University Hospital La Paz in Madrid, Spain, Dr. Gomez-Garcia and fellow researchers concluded that HGH boosted the enzyme telomerase.
 This enzyme plays a role in capping telomeres, thus preventing them from shrinking and allows them to continue their mission of repairing our DNA.
 High growth hormone levels have a definite correlation with telomere length.

 No question about it.
 More research scientists and medical professionals are finally recognizing that aging is a disease, and they are devoting more time and effort to understand it, slow it down, stop it, and eventually reverse it.